Real Estate Photography with Olympus Cameras

 I would also love to see a more useful mobile application for remote shooting with the Olympus cameras.
 The current version feels very stripped down and basic.
 I remember using the LUMIX remote app, and I could change camera settings and basically fully operate the camera from my iPad.
 I have not had the same experience with the OI share app.

-I’ve been really enjoying my new photographic mission!
-Hopefully this will clear things up if you’ve been wondering why I haven’t been posting a lot of nature photography lately.
 Feel free to ask questions about photographing real estate with Olympus or micro 4/3 cameras, and check out my recent galleries.

 0 Comments